 - Publishing a new extended returns timetable

-- Replacing the suite of guidance documents with a single, clearer document, published by the end of the year
+- Replacing the suite of guidance documents with a single, clearer document

 The Collections development policy template is the same as the 2014 version and has been reprinted for use with the 2018 Standard.